vatsal0909/generativeAi/Key Customer Personas.md

 Responsibility Considerations: You check that the model doesn’t generate biased responses and is trained on diverse data.
 By considering all these factors, you can pick the right pre-trained model that fits your needs, ensuring the generative AI will be effective for your specific business use case.

+# Inproving performance of FM
+1. Prompt Engineering
+What is it?
+Prompt engineering is like crafting the perfect question or instruction that you give to an AI model to get the results you want.
+The way you ask the AI to do something (the "prompt") will influence the answer it gives.

+Example:
+If you ask an AI, “What is the capital of France?” it will respond with “Paris.”
+But if you ask, “Give me a detailed answer about the capital of France,” it might give a longer and more detailed response.
+Crafting the question properly is crucial for getting the best results.

+Techniques of Prompt Engineering:

+Zero-shot prompting: Asking a question without giving any examples.
+Like “Tell me the capital of France.”
+Few-shot prompting: Giving a few examples to guide the AI.
+For instance, "The capital of Spain is Madrid.
+The capital of Italy is Rome.
+What is the capital of Germany?"
+Chain-of-thought prompting: Asking the AI to explain its reasoning step by step.
+For example, "First, tell me why France is famous for its food, and then tell me about its capital."
+2. Retrieval-Augmented Generation (RAG)
+What is it?
+RAG is a technique where an AI combines two things:

+A retrieval system that looks up relevant information (like finding the right documents or answers from a large database).
+A generative model that takes that information and creates a meaningful, natural response.
+Example:
+Let’s say you ask a question like, “What is the process of photosynthesis?”

+The retrieval system will search through a knowledge base (like books or articles) to find information about photosynthesis.
+Then, the generative model takes that information and puts it together in a natural-sounding response: “Photosynthesis is the process by which plants make their own food using sunlight…”
+Business Application of RAG:
+RAG is great for building systems like:

+Customer service chatbots that can pull information from product knowledge bases and give accurate, helpful answers.
+Generating high-quality content for articles by gathering facts and summarizing them in a readable form.
+Example:
+A customer asks a chatbot, "How do I reset my Wi-Fi router?"
+The chatbot uses RAG to search through a manual and provides a detailed, step-by-step guide.

+3. Fine-tuning
+What is it?
+Fine-tuning is a way to make a general AI model smarter or more specific for your needs.
+For instance, a general AI might know a lot about many topics, but you can "fine-tune" it to specialize in something like medical research or customer service.

+Example:
+Imagine you have a general AI model like GPT (which is very smart about lots of topics).
+If you need the model to be really good at answering medical questions, you would fine-tune it by training it with medical data, like articles or journals about health topics.

+Types of Fine-tuning:

+Instruction fine-tuning: Giving examples of how the AI should respond.
+For example, “When someone asks for a recipe, give the ingredients and the method.”
+Reinforcement learning: The AI learns by getting feedback from humans.
+If the AI gives a good answer, it gets positive feedback.
+If it gives a bad answer, it gets corrections.
+4. Creating a Model from Scratch
+What is it?
+This means starting completely fresh, without using any pre-trained AI models.
+You build a brand-new AI model tailored specifically for your needs.

+Example:
+Imagine you're building a highly specialized AI for predicting stock market trends.
+If no existing model fits your needs, you would train your own model from the ground up, using data like past stock prices, news articles, and more.

+Why it's hard:
+Creating a model from scratch is very resource-intensive and requires a lot of time, data, and computing power.
+So, it's usually done when there are no pre-existing models that are good enough for the task.

+5. Cost Trade-offs for Customization
+What is it?
+When you’re developing an AI system, you have to decide whether to use a pre-trained model (already trained on large datasets) or to create a custom solution.

+Cost-accuracy trade-off:

+Pre-trained models are cheaper and faster because they already have a lot of general knowledge.
+But they might not be perfect for your specific task.
+Fine-tuning or creating a model from scratch can improve accuracy but costs more time and resources.
+Example:
+If you want to make a chatbot for your business, you could use a pre-trained chatbot model (quick and easy), or you could fine-tune it to know more about your specific products (more accurate but more expensive).

+6. Automated Multi-step Tasks with Agents
+What is it?
+Agents are software tools that can carry out complex tasks step by step automatically.
+They can manage things like setting up servers, deploying apps, or handling customer service requests.

+Example:
+Let’s say you want to set up an online store.
+An agent can:

+Set up the database for storing products.
+Deploy the website code to a server.
+Monitor the server for errors and fix issues automatically.
+Why agents are helpful:
+They make sure the process is smooth, consistent, and efficient.
+They can also handle multiple tasks at once, like updating servers or generating reports.

+Recap with Example in Action:
+Let’s say you’re running a customer support chatbot for an e-commerce store.
+You could:

+Use RAG to pull information from the product knowledge base and answer customer queries like “How do I return my order?”
+Use fine-tuning to make the AI better at understanding your specific product details, like warranty policies.
+Use prompt engineering to ask the AI specific, clear questions like “What are the steps to return an item?”
+Automate the entire support process with agents that can handle tasks like creating return labels and sending follow-up emails.